 - the kind of substrate you use

-Besides these factors, there’s one easy way to easily and cheaply increase the humidity in a terrarium: misting!
+Besides these factors, there’s one easy way to quickly and cheaply increase the humidity in a terrarium: misting!

-If you really got problems creating a high humidity terrarium you might need to invest some money in a humidifier.
-For most of you, this will probably not be necessary.
+If you got problems creating a high humidity terrarium, you might need to invest some money in a humidifier.
+However, for most of you, this will probably not be necessary.

 The type of enclosure

-There are different types of enclosures for crested geckos and if you didn’t already make a choice it’s a really good idea to read our housing guide to learn the advantages and disadvantages of the different types.
+There are different types of enclosures for crested geckos.
+If you didn’t already choose, it’s an excellent idea to read our housing guide to learn the advantages and disadvantages of the different types.

-The most popular choices are tanks and terrariums (sometimes also called vivarium).
-These enclosures have the benefit that they hold in the humidity well but you should make sure that there’s enough ventilation to gradually lower the humidity levels.
+The most popular choices are tanks and terrariums (sometimes called vivariums).
+These enclosures have the benefit of holding in the humidity well, but you should make sure that there’s enough ventilation to lower the humidity levels gradually.

-On the other hand, screen or mesh cages are also suitable for crested geckos but they’ve got a problem with keeping the humidity levels fairly high throughout the day.
-The reason for this is that the water vapor can escape through the mesh and there’s ventilation from all sides of the enclosure.
+On the other hand, screen or mesh cages are also suitable for crested geckos, but they have a problem keeping the humidity levels reasonably high throughout the day.
+This is because the water vapor can escape through the mesh and there’s ventilation from all sides of the enclosure.

 From a humidity standpoint, a terrarium (or vivarium) is the best choice for most of you.
 It will keep the humidity at ideal levels and most terrariums still have good ventilation.

-Live vivarium plants and mosses will naturally give off moisture or water vapor while they go through the process of photosynthesis.
-The process in which water vapor is released in the air is called transpiration.
+Live vivarium plants and mosses will naturally give off moisture or water vapor while they go through photosynthesis.
+The process in which water vapor is released into the air is called transpiration.
 The transpiration of plants is a bit the same as human sweating and the water vapor lets the leaves cool down.